 The concept of “Digital Object Identifier” (DOI) addresses the problem of broken links to scientific content.
-Upon registration, each DOI name is associated with an URL, and clicking a DOI link (e.g. http://doi.org/10.17617/1.3) redirects to the corresponding location.
-After the initial registration, the content provider remains responsible to update this URL whenever the content is moved to another location.
-As a consequence DOI names serve as stable identifiers for electronic resources and can be used to reference content persistently.
+Upon registration, each DOI name is associated with an URL, and clicking a DOI link (e.g., http://doi.org/10.17617/1.3) redirects to the corresponding location.
+After the initial registration, the content provider remains responsible for updating this URL whenever the content is moved to another location.
+Consequently, DOI names serve as stable identifiers for electronic resources and can be used to reference content persistently.

-Over the last years, formerly unpublished materials gained importance, and researchers are nowadays advised to share their research data, tools, posters, and further documents with the scholar community.
-Assigning DOI names to these materials improves the citability and enables researchers to link articles to appropriate data persistently.
+Over the last years, formerly unpublished materials gained importance, and researchers are advised to share their research data, tools, posters, and further documents with the scholar community.
+Assigning DOI names to these materials improves the citability and enables researchers to persistently link articles to appropriate data.
 It also increases the visibility and traceability of research data as a valuable resource.

-Via the MPDL service DOI names can be requested for any kind of research data or scholarly work if the corresponding content object meets the following requirements:
+Via this MPDL service, DOI names can be requested for any research data or scholarly work if the corresponding content object meets the following requirements:

 - The persistent accessibility of the registered content is ensured.
-Please note that this requirement of persistence is difficult to achieve by an individual and therefore we strongly recommend uploading your work results to a suitable data or publication repository.
+Please note that this requirement of persistence is difficult to achieve by an individual, and therefore we strongly recommend uploading your work results to a relevant data or publication repository.
 Your local MPI library or IT department may help you identify the most appropriate storage service.

 - The object has a publicly accessible landing page.
 Upon DOI registration, you need to submit a content location (URL) and some basic metadata.
-The URL should refer to a publicly accessible landing page that contains a description of the object and information concerning access.
+The URL should refer to a publicly accessible landing page that describes the object and information concerning access.
 All changes to the location URL or metadata need to be communicated to the MPDL immediately.